-I have also written for The Washington Post, Foreign Policy, Guardian, Middle East Eye, among others.
-My “At World’s End” foreign policy column with Independent Newspapers ran for two years before it was censored in September 2018.
+I have also written for The Washington Post, Foreign Policy, The Guardian, among others.

-In 2014 I co-founded The Daily Vox in South Africa, a digital platform that provides youth with a chance to elevate their stories into the national conversation.
+I am the co-founder of The Daily Vox in South Africa, a digital platform that provides youth with an opportunity to elevate their stories into the national conversation.
 Read more about The Daily Vox here or here.

 In October 2018 I joined the Nieman Foundation as a visiting fellow to explore how digital media can improve their coverage of neglected stories from rural South Africa.